AdobeDocs/experience-platform.en/help/tags/extensions/client/web-sdk/event-types.md

 These monitoring hooks are a programmatic way to handle events that are logged when debugging is enabled.

-For complete details about what parameters each monitoring hook callback function contains, see the [Web SDK monitoring hooks documentation](../../../../web-sdk/monitoring-hooks.md).
+For complete details about what parameters each monitoring hook event contains, see the [Web SDK monitoring hooks documentation](../../../../web-sdk/monitoring-hooks.md).

 ![Tags user interface image showing the monitoring hook event type](assets/monitoring-hook-triggered.png)

 The Web SDK tag extension supports the following monitoring hooks:

-* **[!UICONTROL onInstanceCreated]**: This callback function is triggered when you have successfully created a new Web SDK instance.
+* **[!UICONTROL onInstanceCreated]**: This monitoring hook event is triggered when you have successfully created a new Web SDK instance.
-* **[!UICONTROL onInstanceConfigured]**: This callback function is triggered by the Web SDK when the [`configure`](../../../../web-sdk/commands/configure/overview.md) command is successfully resolved
+* **[!UICONTROL onInstanceConfigured]**: This monitoring hook event is triggered by the Web SDK when the [`configure`](../../../../web-sdk/commands/configure/overview.md) command is successfully resolved
-* **[!UICONTROL onBeforeCommand]**: This callback function is triggered by Web SDK before any other command is executed.
+* **[!UICONTROL onBeforeCommand]**: This monitoring hook event is triggered by Web SDK before any other command is executed.
 You can use this monitoring hook to retrieve the configuration options of a specific command.
 See the sample below for details about what this function returns.
-* **[!UICONTROL onCommandResolved]**: This callback function is triggered before resolving command promise.
+* **[!UICONTROL onCommandResolved]**: This monitoring hook event is triggered before resolving command promise.
 You can use this function to see the command options and result.
-* **[!UICONTROL onCommandRejected]**: This callback function is triggered before a command promise is rejected and it contains information about the cause of the error.
+* **[!UICONTROL onCommandRejected]**: This monitoring hook event is triggered when a command promise is rejected and it contains information about the cause of the error.
-* **[!UICONTROL onBeforeNetworkRequest]**: This callback function is triggered before a network request is executed.
+* **[!UICONTROL onBeforeNetworkRequest]**: This monitoring hook event is triggered before a network request is executed.
-* **[!UICONTROL onNetworkResponse]**: This callback function is triggered when the browser receives a response.
+* **[!UICONTROL onNetworkResponse]**: This monitoring hook event is triggered when the browser receives a response.
-* **[!UICONTROL onNetworkError]**: This callback function is triggered when the network request failed.
+* **[!UICONTROL onNetworkError]**: This monitoring hook event is triggered when the network request failed.
-* **[!UICONTROL onBeforeLog]**: This callback function is triggered before the Web SDK logs anything to the console.
+* **[!UICONTROL onBeforeLog]**: This monitoring hook event is triggered before the Web SDK logs anything to the console.
-* **[!UICONTROL onContentRendering]**: This callback function is triggered by the `personalization` component, depending on the `status` parameter.
+* **[!UICONTROL onContentRendering]**: This monitoring hook event is triggered by the `personalization` component and it helps you debug the rendering of the personalization content.
+This event can have different statuses:
+  * `rendering-started`: Indicates that the Web SDK is about to render propositions.
+Before the Web SDK starts to render a decision scope or a view, in the `data` object you can see the propositions that are about to be rendered by the `personalization` component and the scope name.
+  * `no-offers`: Indicates that no payload was received for the requested parameters.
+  * `rendering-failed`: Indicates that Web SDK failed to render a proposition.
+  * `rendering-succeeded`: Indicates that rendering has completed for a decision scope.
+  * `rendering-redirect`: Indicates that Web SDK will render a redirect proposition.
-* **[!UICONTROL onContentHiding]**: This callback function is triggered before a prehiding style is applied or removed.
+* **[!UICONTROL onContentHiding]**: This monitoring hook event is triggered when a prehiding style is applied or removed.

 ## [!UICONTROL Send event complete]